jeffreylanters/unity-promises/README.md

 A Promise is a proxy for a value not necessarily known when the promise is created.
 It allows you to associate handlers with an asynchronous action's eventual success value or failure reason.
 This lets asynchronous methods return values like synchronous methods: instead of immediately returning the final value, the asynchronous method returns a promise to supply the value at some point in the future.

 > NOTE When using this Unity Package, make sure to **Star** this repository.
-When using any of the packages please make sure to give credits to **Jeffrey Lanters** somewhere in your app or game. **These packages are not allowed to be sold anywhere!**
+When using any of the packages please make sure to give credits to **Jeffrey Lanters** somewhere in your app or game. **THESE PACKAGES ARE NOT ALLOWED TO BE SOLD ANYWHERE!**

 ## Install